shad-ct/Code-Notes/JAVA/OOP.md

 # constructor :
     // calling a class into main , without using any function calling like class1();
-    class1.java :
+    // when you want an action to do when an object is created class1.java :
                 public class class1 {
                     class1() { // note that the class1() function like thing is called constructor of class1.java